Monkeybin11/OKHOSTING.UI/Readme.md

 ## Features

-* Create your apps in PCL and run them everywhere
+* Create your apps in PCL and run them everywhere, truly multi-platform (web included)
 * The UI is defined from code (XAML designer on the way)
 * 100% native controls are used in all platforms
 * You have only the "common" UI api surface among all platforms
-* Supports click and doble click events
+* Supports click, doble click and, for user input controls, value changed events

 ## Supported controls